Our Board

 Kelly Hams Pearson

 Kelly Hams Pearson is a blogger, poet, trainer, consultant, and creative coach.
 She views life as a continuous journey of placing faith in action.
-One of those many creatives with a required 9 to 5, she serves as Director of Community Based Programs and Clinical Services for the 16th Judicial Circuit-Jackson County Family Court.
-Kelly continues to be a fledging seminary student at the Chicago Theological Seminary, a devoted caregiver to her husband, a reformed helicopter mom, an ardent fan of meditative stretch yoga, and an involved member of her community.
+One of those many creatives with a required 9 to 5, she serves as Conciliation Specialist-Peacekeeper with the United States Department of Justice-Community Relations Service.
+She helps provide facilitation, mediation, training, and consultation services that improve communities' abilities to problem solve and build capacity to prevent and respond to conflict, tension, and hate crimes based on race, color, national origin, gender, gender identity, sexual orientation, religion, and disability.
+Kelly continues to be a fledging seminary student at the Chicago Theological Seminary, a reformed helicopter mom, an ardent fan of meditative stretch yoga, and an involved member of her community.
 Parkville, Missouri.

 Joy Zimmerman

 Joy Zimmerman is a touring folk & acoustic roots singer-songwriter and multi-instrumentalist.
 Joy’s soulful voice lights up songs of hope, resilience, and humor.
-Her eighth album, The Canvas Before Us, debuted at #8 on the Folk Alliance international Folk Chart in 2021.
+Her latest album, Where the Light Lives, debuted at #6 on the Folk Alliance International Folk Chair, and her previous album, The Canvas Before Us, debuted at #8 on the Folk Alliance international Folk Chart in 2021.
 A former social worker, Joy is an ArtistINC alumnus and an Artist as Activist grant recipient from the Mid-America Arts Alliance.
 Joy’s many collaborations include a portrait exhibit she curated based on her song, “Women Who Walked on Water,” at the InterUrban ArtHouse.
 Joy loves outdoor adventures and living with her wife in Kansas City.
 Prairie Village, Kansas.
-Power of Words conference co-chair.

 Please see the contact us page to get in touch.